SeDi343/SS17_tm1_mandelbrot/README.md

   6   for PT1 red
   7   for PT1 green
   8   for PT1 blue
+  9   for LOG LOG colorfull (use less iterations)
-  0   for log log all channels
+  0   for LOG LOG all channels
 -?    to print help message
 </pre>